Comrob2018/happy/README.md

 # Hapy_SRVR
 A bot server and search script that will allow for remote administration of a system.
+The scripts in this repository are for educational use only.

 USAGE: python3 happy_bot.py <> python3 happy_srvr.py